space space

 • Wood Tracking

-Wood tracks are traditional, aesthetic and completely serviceable if given an occasional coat of wax and kept clean.
+Wood tracks are traditional, aesthetic and completely serviceable if given an occasional coat of paste wax and kept clean.

 The lower track can be made from the same material as your wood floor, inlaid and finished to match; or a pre-finished lower track can be used where carpet abuts on either side.
 (We use a special catalyzed commercial floor finish on our lower tracks.